Tidy Towns Sustainable Communties

 According to Keep Australia Beautiful National (who manage the Australian Tidy Towns awards) over 1,000 communities and 90,000 volunteers engage in the Tidy Towns competition each year with projects contributing over $100 million in volunteer labour.

-Ten Western Australian towns and communities have been rewarded for their community spirit by Keep Australia Beautiful WA at the Tidy Towns State Awards held on Friday, 22 November.
+Ten Western Australian towns and communities were rewarded for their community spirit by Keep Australia Beautiful WA at the Tidy Towns State Awards held on Friday, 22 November 2013.

 Walpole are Tidy Towns State Winners 2013